 The internal blue LED light gives you good visibility inside the unit without affecting your wines.
 It also gives the cooler a rather chic look with a bit of modern flair.

-Even though it’s larger than the Magic Chef, it’s still pretty light.
+Even though it’s larger than the Westinghouse, it’s still pretty light.
 This one only weighs about 24 pounds.

 Previous buyers didn’t have anything bad to report as far as durability or reliability.
 In fact, lots of reviewers commented on the high build quality and smart design.

-It doesn’t have quite as wide a temperature range as the Magic Chef.
+It doesn’t have quite as wide a temperature range as the Westinghouse.
 The slightly higher lowest temperature means this one’s not ideal for dessert wines.